 Best Affordable Option: For a piece of clothing that’s so easily forgotten (and lost in the wash), hiking socks are expensive.
 But they’re also essential.
 That high price tag is a result of the technical materials and processes that go into making socks that are suitable for a lifetime of trail use.
 Wigwam has been making socks in Wisconsin for over 100 years, and its Merino hiking socks are a solid set that will meet most hikers’ needs mile after mile.

 Materials: 60% merino wool, 33% nylon, 5% acrylic, 2% elastic (rubber)

 Best Style-Focused Option: Bison fiber can be as soft as cashmere and incredibly warm, making it the perfect insulation for heavy-duty hiking socks.
 Unlike cotton, you don’t have to worry about it holding up when the skies open up and drown you.
-This limited-edition sock from United by Blue and Danner is moisture-wicking and antimicrobial.
-The hemp color with Forrest green stripes will stick out in your drawer.
+This sock from United by Blue is moisture-wicking and antimicrobial.
+The hemp color with white stripes will stick out in your drawer.
 The reinforced heel and toe areas hold up to lots of wear time, whether in the snow, rain or dirt.

 Materials: 64% Merino wool, 17% Bison down, 16% nylon, 2% polyester, 1% spandex